 Reproduction of Current Calendar Entry Proposed revision with changes underlined and deletions indicated clearly - Applicants must ensure that the following items \$50.00 Application Fee. are forwarded directly to the university: Applicants must ensure that the following items three letters of reference, at least two are forwarded directly to the university: academic; the third may be academic or , may reflect volunteer or professional experience; • official Transcripts (undergraduate and graduate) from all post-secondary institutions at which courses have been taken.
 All application materials must be received by three letters of reference, at least two academic; the third may be academic or may reflect volunteer or professional experience; official Transcripts (undergraduate and graduate) from all post-secondary institutions at which courses have been taken.
 December 1st of the previous calendar year the takon. student wishes to enter the program.
 All application materials, including official student wishes to enter the program. transcripts and letters of reference, must be received by December 1st of the previous , calendar year the student wishes to enter the program.
-(If December 1 falls on a weekend, the deadline is the following Monday.)
-Potionals for Change: To align calendar entry with a
+(If December 1 falls on a weekend, the deadline is the following Monday.) stionals for Change.
+To align calendar entry with current practice (requiring applicants to include an